-Look on Honor's website and you'll see it promises Face Unlock as a View 10 feature, but it's not here yet, rather it's promised as a software update.
-What we have for now is something rather more unusual.
+Look on Honor's website and you'll see it promises Face Unlock as a View 10 feature, but it wasn't here when we reviewed it, instead arriving later as a software update.
+What we had at review is something rather more unusual.
 You can teach the phone your facial geometry and it'll blank out the notification details on your lock screen until it recognizes your face with the front camera.

 There are also some ways in which we're glad the View 10 hasn't followed the 'trendy' flagship crowd.
 There's a headphone jack where several of the most expensive phones have rejected them (for no obvious benefit), and despite the phone having a huge 128GB of storage you can still add a microSD card – the SIM tray has a slot for one.